moode-player/docs/protodac_tda1387_x8.md

 # 2. Printed Circuit Board (PCB)

-The PCB dimensions and layout conform to the Raspberry Pi "Hardware Attached on Top" (HAT) requirements including the standard 40-pin GPIO header.
+The PCB dimensions and layout conform to the Raspberry Pi "Hardware Attached on Top" (HAT) requirements including the standard 40-pin General Purpose Input Output (GPIO) header.
 All components are attached using through-hole soldering.

 ## 2.1 PCB Layout